huggingface/chug/README.md

 # Chugging Data

-A library to help w/ efficient training with multi-modal data.
+A library to help w/ efficient training for multi-modal data.
 Initially focused on image & document + text tasks.

 `chug` currently leverages `webdataset` and Huggingface `datasets`. `webdataset` tar files and dataset pipelines are preferred for scalable pretraining.
 For ease of use, Huggingface `datasets` are also supported and work great for exploration, validation, and fine-tune use cases.

 ## TODOs

 ### Nearish
-* Cleanup and refinement, codebase will change.
+* Cleanup and refinement, codebase will change
-* Documentation & unit-tests.
+* Documentation & unit-tests
-* Support reading of info .json/.yaml files for automatic shard info resolution for webdatasets (like timm).
+* Support reading of info .json/.yaml files for automatic shard info resolution for webdatasets (like timm)
-* Support unified preprocessor functions for combined image + text tokenization (img+text token interleaving, etc.).
+* Support unified preprocessor functions for combined image + text tokenization (img+text token interleaving, etc.)

 ### Longish
-* Increase range of task pipelines for other tasks, modelling needs.
+* Increase range of task pipelines for other tasks, modelling needs
-* Support additional modalities & targets (video, audio, detection/dense pixel targets, image/video/audio targets).
+* Support additional modalities & targets (video, audio, detection/dense pixel targets, image/video/audio targets)
-* Explore alternatives to .tar shards (array_record, arrow, etc).
+* Explore alternatives to .tar shards (array_record, arrow, etc)

 ## Usage / Examples